HOME > COOKIES

 Vanilla Crescent Cookies

-These cookies are crumbly, packed with toasted almonds and hazelnuts and rolled into vanilla-scented sugar.
+You'll adore these crumbly and nutty cookies that melt in your mouth.
+These are packed with toasted almonds and hazelnuts and rolled into vanilla-scented sugar.
 Plus, they are so easy to make.
-Vanilla crescents are perfect cookies for your festive cookie platter or everyday tea-time cookies.

 This webpage contains affiliate links.
 Please read our disclosure policy.